moronibr/BYC/README.md

 # Brigham Young Chain (BYC)

-Brigham Young Chain is a blockchain implementation with a unique three-tier mining system featuring Leah, Shiblum, and Shiblon coins.
+Brigham Young Chain is a blockchain implementation with a unique three-tier mining system featuring Leah, Shiblum, and Shiblon coins, this blockchain is based on the Nephites monetary system found in The Book of Mormon, Alma 11.

 ## Quick Start